I believe that PR and content marketing are perfect partners.

 PR coverage is a content opportunity

-I aim to leverage the opportunity as much as possible; repurposing the PR content into blog articles, social media posts, newsletters, tweetables, social media graphics, comment pieces etc.
+It’s one of the things I always do when my clients are featured in the media.
+I aim to leverage the opportunity as much as possible; repurposing the PR content into blog articles, social media posts, newsletters, videos, comment pieces etc.

 Both content and PR can boost your SEO